Nolu-M/Notes-code/README.md

 - JSON is not Python
 - looks like a dictionary, but it's a string
 - turn json string to dictionary --> import JSON module
+- json.loads is used to parse a JSON string into a Python object

 ```
 jsonString = '{"a":"apple", "b":"bear", "c":"cat"}'
 try: